MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/javascript/tutorials/babylonjs-webxr-piano/keyboard-model-02.md

     ```

     The resulting black key produced by this code (along with the previous white key) would look like this:

     ![Black Key C#](../images/black-key-csharp.png)

 1. As you can see, creating each key is pretty tedious and can result in a lot of similar code since we have to specify each of their dimensions and position.
-Let's try to make the process more efficient in the next section.
+Let's try to make the creation process more efficient in the next section.

-## Making a keyboard efficiently
+## Build a piano keyboard efficiently

 1. While each white key has a slightly different shape than each other, all of them can be created by combining a top part and a bottom part.
-Therefore we can create a generic function to create any white key.
+Therefore, we can implement a generic function to create and position any white key.
 Add the code below to *scene.js*, outside of the `createScene()` function:

     ```javascript
     const WhiteKey = function (note, topWidth, bottomWidth, topPositionX, wholePositionX) {